redtachyon2098/VIBE/README.md

 If you, as the admin, have something to say, add it to control.txt.
 It is automatically wiped after the message is sent.
 If you want to halt the system temporarily, write the reason to halt.txt, and clear it to unpause.
 The raw conversation is stored in conversation.json, and a more readable log is stored in log.txt.

+**Things I've done so far**

+  My GPU isn't very good, so I couldn't try the higher-parameter models, and generally stuck to 32b or less.
+I tried out qwen2.5(32b), qwen3(14b & 32b), olmo-3(7b-instruct , 32b & 32b-think) and deepseek-r1(14b & 30b).
+The real issue is that these models are quite optimized for one-shot "it all just works" sorts of tasks, which is actually detrimental to this environment.
+This one requires patience, multi-step action and correct capability assessment without hallucination, along with adversarial thinking.
+Some models get caught up in formatting and never even figure out how to execute commands, sticking them firmly at Gate 0.
+Others go through Gate 1 but cannot find the correct file for Gate 2 and try meaningless actions infinitely.
+Others pass Gate 2, not by active search but by intuitive brute forcing, which is a strategy I allwed for Gate 2, but that doesn't work for Gate 3, so they stagnate here.
+Other times they find both mission.txt and valentines.png, but give up on actually decoding the QR code.
+Through excessive guidance I've managed to get one instance of qwen2.5:32b to right before Gate 3, but couldn't manage the final steps.
+No model I've tried so far has properly solved Gate 3, let alone Gate 4.
+  One thing I didn't know was that Ollama's default context window is 4096 tokens, which is much too little.
+So I made it adjustable, but the model seems to actually perform worse.
+With the default, they slowly experience dementia and stop being able to function properly after some time, but with extended context it seems like they cannot act coherent to begin with, essentially outputting the same message every time.
+I think this is a me issue though, so when I figure out what I'm doing wrong, I'll implement the fix.